 External Ids for PAK2 Gene

 The p21 activated kinases (PAK) are critical effectors that link Rho GTPases to cytoskeleton reorganization and nuclear signaling.
 The PAK proteins are a family of serine/threonine kinases that serve as targets for the small GTP binding proteins, CDC42 and RAC1, and have been implicated in a wide range of biological activities.
 The protein encoded by this gene is activated by proteolytic cleavage during caspase-mediated apoptosis, and may play a role in regulating the apoptotic events in the dying cell. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PAK2 Gene

 PAK2 (P21 (RAC1) Activated Kinase 2) is a Protein Coding gene.
 Diseases associated with PAK2 include Hiv-1.
-Among its related pathways are TGF-beta Signaling Pathway (sino) and CLEC7A (Dectin-1) signaling.
+Among its related pathways are RET signaling and CD28 co-stimulation.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is PAK3.